 Pre-clinical development, including the timeline from target identification to clinical development, is uncertain.
-Our pre-clinical programs may experience delays or may never advance to clinical trials, which would adversely affect our partners' ability to obtain regulatory approvals or commercialize these programs on a timely basis or at all and would have an adverse effect on our business.
+Our pre-clinical programs may experience delays or may never advance to clinical trials, which would adversely affect our partners' ability to obtain regulatory approvals or commercialize these programs on a timely basis or at all and would have an adverse effect on our business, financial condition, results of operations and prospects.